cinvintom/Kerala-IoT-Challenge/README.md

 ```

 ## Output
-> The LED is blinked with a time interval of 1 second
+> The buzzer start making sound when the arduino is connected to the power supply.
+When RESET switch is pressed the buzzer restarted after 1 sec.

 <iframe width="560" height="315"
 src="https://user-images.githubusercontent.com/65575529/149672340-460ec5e3-e8bc-4bc4-b402-690c4b059678.mp4"